 In early 2018, a new way to online bank was introduced with the launch of Osko and the New Payments Platform (NPP), helping Aussies transfer money faster and easier.
 Find out how Osko payments work, what PayID is, and whether your bank offers real-time payments using Osko.

 What is Osko?

-Osko, in short, is a new way to pay people, businesses and transfer money between bank accounts using Australia’s New Payments Platform (NPP).
+Osko in short is a fast, easy, and convenient way to transfer money between bank accounts using Australia's New Payments Platform (NPP).